Down Sleeping Bags

 Synthetic Sleeping Bags

-The absolute advantage of buying a synthetic sleeping bag is that it much less.
+The absolute advantage of buying a synthetic sleeping bag is that it much less expensive.
 The down side is, synthetic insulation is generally less compressible compared to down.

 The great equalizer for synthetic insulation is its ability to keep you warm even after it’s been soaked through with water( if the down is not water treated).